 Hospice is a type of end-of-life care that focuses on comfort and dignity for patients with terminal conditions.
 It is often delivered at home or in a hospice facility.
 Unlike general end-of-life care, hospice doesn't pursue treatments to cure the illness.
 Instead, it focuses on easing pain and supporting emotional needs during the final stages of life.

-Through a specialized coordination-of-care system, Visiting Angels works closely with hospice providers, shares care goals, and communicates about an older adult’s condition.
+Through a specialized coordination-of-care system, Senior Home Care by Angels works closely with hospice providers, shares care goals, and communicates about an older adult’s condition.

 Are Caregivers Trained in End-of-Life Care?